X86-64

 The x86-64 architecture was quickly adopted for desktop and laptop personal computers and servers which were commonly configured for 16 GiB (gibibytes) of memory or more.
 It has effectively replaced the discontinued Intel Itanium architecture (formerly IA-64), which was originally intended to replace the x86 architecture. x86-64 and Itanium are not compatible on the native instruction set level, and operating systems and applications compiled for one architecture cannot be run on the other natively.

+In October 2024, the x86 Ecosystem Advisory Group was formed jointly by Intel and AMD.
+Goals included the enhancement of software consistency and standardizing x86 interfaces and features.